Raging Waters: Attractions

 Splash Island Adventure is an SCS Interactive water playground with 4 water slides, a 1,000-gallon tipping bucket, and more than 75 interactive water features.

 Thunder Rapids is a five-person family raft slide that is open-air.

 Volcano Fantasea is a small volcano themed kids area.

 Wave Cove is a wave pool that produces 3-foot-tall waves every 12 minutes.

 Other parks

 Raging Waters Sydney

 Raging Waters Sydney is located in Greater Western Sydney, and was formerly known as Wet'n'Wild until being acquired in 2018 by Parques Reunidos.

 Raging Waters Sacramento

-Raging Waters Sacramento is located at Cal Expo and was formerly known as Six Flags Waterworld.
+Raging Waters Sacramento was located at Cal Expo and was formerly known as Six Flags Waterworld.
 Palace Entertainment would terminate their lease on November 8, 2022 "after a careful review of company priorities".
 In 2023, Silverwood Entertainment took over the park and announced a 3-year plan to completely refurbish the park.
-The park will reopen in 2025 under the name "Calibunga" and will include a year-round restaurant named "Cal Soleil", as well as a Chuck E. Cheese themed area.
+The park is planned to reopen under the name "Calibunga" and will include a year-round restaurant named "Cal Soleil", as well as a Chuck E. Cheese themed area.
+In February 2026 the plans were put into question because the developer missed lease payments.